Jasper-Hewitt/Wind_project/README.md

 Sentences with loose and vague reference to construction its impact on sealife (but not necessarily about noise pollution):
 18, 19, 22, 23, 51

-## todo

-- determine a threshold.
-What overal_score is high enough to assume this sentence has something to do with 噪音.
-- try the same thing with other pages that are more difficult to convert from pdf to text and see how it goes.
-- try to ask it in some different ways or ask a second question that inputs the summary in order to make it more accessible.

 ## model

 The models below all read Chinese. it looks like the first one was only fine-tuned on simplified Chinese, whereas the second one was also fine-tuned on traditional Chinese.
 See https://www.sbert.net/docs/pretrained_models.html#multi-lingual-models and the corresponding Hugging Face pages for more information.